qRayne/qRayne/README.md

 🚀 Here's a glimpse of my skill set:

-Proficient in JavaScript, React Native, Node.js, Express, PHP, CSS,C#,Java, Python, SQL, MongoDB, Neo4j, BerkeleyDB, Android Development, and Unity (to some extent).
+Proficient in Java,Python,JavaScript, React Native, Node.js, Express, PHP, CSS,C#,SQL, MongoDB, Neo4j, BerkeleyDB, Android Development, and Unity (to some extent).
 I also have a basic understanding of C/C++.

 🧙‍♂️ When I'm not coding, you can find me hitting the gym to stay active, enjoying classic movies, or embarking on thrilling adventures around the globe.